Water activity: Solar planets habitability

 Water is necessary for life under all its forms presently known on Earth.
 Without water, microbial activity is not possible.
 Even if some micro-organisms can be preserved in the dry state (e.g., after freeze-drying), their growth is not possible without water.

 Micro-organisms also require sufficient space to develop.
 In highly compacted bentonite and deep clay formations, microbial activity is limited by the lack of space and the transport of nutrients towards bacteria and the elimination of toxins produced by their metabolism is controlled by diffusion in the pore water.
 So, "space and water restrictions" are two limiting factors of the microbial activity in deep sediments.
 Early biotic diagenesis of sediments just below the ocean floor driven by microbial activity (e.g., of sulfate reducing bacteria) end up when the degree of compaction becomes too important to allow microbial life development.

 At the surface of planets and in their atmosphere, space restrictions do not apply, therefore, the ultimate limiting factor is water availability and thus the water activity.

 Most extremophile micro-organisms require sufficient water to be active.
 The threshold of water activity for their development is around 0.6.
 The same rule should also apply for other planets than Earth.
-After the tantalizing detection of phosphine (PH3) in the atmosphere of the Venus planet, in the absence of known and plausible chemical mechanism to explain the formation of this molecule, the presence of micro-organisms in suspension in the Venus atmosphere has been suspected and the hypothesis of the microbial formation of phosphine has been formulated by Greaves et al. (2020) from Cardiff University envisaging the possibility of a liveable window in the Venusian clouds at a certain altitude with an acceptable temperature range for microbial life.
+After the tantalizing detection of phosphine (PH3) in the atmosphere of Venus, in the absence of known and plausible chemical mechanism to explain the formation of this molecule, the presence of micro-organisms in suspension in Venus's atmosphere has been suspected and the hypothesis of the microbial formation of phosphine has been formulated by Greaves et al. (2020) from Cardiff University envisaging the possibility of a liveable window in the Venusian clouds at a certain altitude with an acceptable temperature range for microbial life.